NathanKong06/Discord-Bot/README.md

 ## Commands

-The bot uses slash commands.
 Use `/` in your Discord chat to see available commands.

 ### `/gender`